Mike Evans Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Mike Evans Player Prop Bets for NFL Week 6 - Tampa Bay vs. Philadelphia

-Mike Evans will have several player prop betting options available when he takes to the field on Thursday at 8:20 PM ET live on FOX.
-Evans' Tampa Bay Buccaneers (4-1) and the Philadelphia Eagles (2-3) go toe-to-toe in a Week 6 matchup from Lincoln Financial Field in Philadelphia, Pennsylvania.
+Before Mike Evans hits the field for Thursday's game, which starts at 8:20 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
+Evans and the Tampa Bay Buccaneers (4-1) hit the field against the Philadelphia Eagles (2-3) in Week 6 at Lincoln Financial Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.